mpek29/BoardMapper/README.md

 We welcome any contributions to improve BoardMapper!

 ## License
-This project is open-source and licensed under the MIT License.
+This project is open-source.
 Feel free to use, modify, and contribute!